BraunPhilipp/binary-brain/README.md

 # Binary Brain

-Binary Brain consists of a three dimensional cube which symbolizing various neurons.
-The connections between these neurons are formed using a circuit array.
-Data input is received through Google Images.
-The current goal is to find a simple subset of rules which will allow the brain to form a circuit with isolated points.
-The main problem hereby is to establish an equilibrium of connections.
+Binary Brain attempts to build a three dimensional neural network.
+The backbone of the brain is formed by a circuit matrix.
+Data input is currently received through Google Images.

+The current goal is to find a simple subset of rules which will not lead to overfitting.